Luxury Villa Rental in Provence: Your Guide to the Perfect Stay

 Picking the Right Villa Location

-Provence is a collection of different paces and charms.
-This means it’s easy for you to find the right location to shape the perfect holiday.
+Provence is a collection of different paces and charms, making it easy to find the right location to shape the perfect holiday.
 For slow afternoons and vineyard views, Luberon is the answer.

 Meanwhile, if energy and elegance are what you want, Aix-en-Provence delivers.
 You’ll find boutiques displaying the latest Parisian collections and galleries showcasing works by Cézanne and beyond.
-A private villa here offers seclusion when needed.
-But it still isn’t detached as you’ll have access to culture at every turn.
+A private villa here offers seclusion when needed, while still providing access to culture at every turn.

-For those drawn to the sea, Cassis and Bandol is a quieter Mediterranean retreat.
+For those drawn to the sea, Cassis and Bandol are a quieter Mediterranean retreat.
 Private estates overlook rocky inlets and deep blue waters as the days revolve around the water.
-You can hire private yachts, and take long seaside lunches—the kind of quiet luxury that doesn’t need to announce itself.
+You can hire private yachts and take long seaside lunches—the kind of quiet luxury that doesn’t need to announce itself.

 What Defines a Luxury Villa?

-A true luxury villa rental in Provence is about a certain refinement, with the most exceptional villas steering away from the mass trend.
-Instead, it should deliver history in its walls.
+A true luxury villa rental in Provence is about a certain refinement, with the most exceptional villas steering away from mass trends.
+Instead, it should deliver history within its walls.

-That’s why, when looking for a luxury villa, stone façades, wooden shutters, and grand fireplaces should be more prominent.
-Interiors should balance warmth with elegance, from linen-draped beds to vintage furniture, and kitchens designed for both beauty and function.
+That’s why, when looking for a luxury villa, stone façades, wooden shutters, and grand fireplaces should be prominent features.
+Interiors should balance warmth with elegance, from linen-draped beds to vintage furniture and kitchens designed for both beauty and function.

 Then, there’s the service.
 A chef who picks up the best truffles from the morning market.
 A sommelier who curates the week’s wine selection.
 A concierge service that makes last-minute dinner reservations at the kind of place that doesn’t take reservations.